shamsazad/Python/README.md

   print("I have written code for infinite loop too please try to add something new in it")

+  print("Please try to read mapreduce so that we can discuss over it")

 def update():

   print ("code for addition and subtraction has been written down")